diegomlombardo/energy-entropy-coupling/README.md

  and last the one that use a dynamic and energy independent cognitive proxy with robustness checks: perturbation and ablation " Robust_Model_Perturbation"

+The code:

+The code Simulation_Non_parametric : implements a proof-of-concept generative model of coupled brain, physiological, and energy-like dynamics.
+Neural oscillator networks interact with simulated heart and respiration signals and a scalar energy-like variable, with network topology, coupling strengths, noise, decay, and age-related modulation varied across simulations.
+Brain–body coordination is quantified using a non-parametric metric derived from Spearman rank correlations, and the model generates both energy-sensitive and energy-independent synthetic cognition outcomes.
+The resulting data are evaluated using Spearman rank correlations, permutation tests, bootstrap confidence intervals, and exploratory mediation analysis.
+The framework is designed as an in-silico model for investigating how structured dependencies can emerge from coupled nonlinear brain–body–energy dynamics, rather than as empirical evidence that energy causes biological cognition.

 Notes